alexdrewno/national-park-gui/DEVELOPMENT.md

 * Created objects of National Park Info from each state

 * Working on data structure and portrayal (using the GUI)

+Before Final Presentation:

+* Added some documentation within the files

+* Added some tests to test basic functions

+* Finished/Debugged all functionality

+* Scaled Locations onto the map of the gui